Sutton Dwellings: History

-In November 2016, Kensington and Chelsea Borough Council rejected planning permission for the estate demolition and redevelopment application submitted by Clarion (Affinity Sutton) on the grounds that the net loss of social housing units was unacceptable, and a public inquiry was held.
+In November 2016, Kensington and Chelsea Borough Council rejected planning permission for the estate demolition and redevelopment application submitted by Clarion (Affinity Sutton) on the grounds that the net loss of social housing units was unacceptable.
+Save Our Sutton worked with Create Streets to develop an alternative master plan of infill and restoration and a public inquiry was held.
 In August 2017, it was suggested that the empty flats could temporarily house the survivors from the Grenfell Tower fire in North Kensington.

 Clarion Housing Group appealed to the Secretary of State for Housing, Communities and Local Government against the decision by Kensington and Chelsea to reject their plan, arguing that they had revised their plans to increase the provision of social housing to avoid a net loss in social housing, and as such their original application (with revisions) should be approved.
 On 18 December 2018 the Secretary of State issued a decision refusing the appeal and upheld Kensington and Chelsea Council's view that an entirely new application would be required.
-Clarion voiced their upset at what they described as refusal on the grounds of a "technicality", and as of 2019 they are conducting consultations on the creation of an entirely new plan for the development of the estate.
-Residents year-long campaign against Clarion’s scheme recruited celebrity supporters including Chelsea resident actress Felicity Kendal and comedian Eddie Izzard.
-In August 2019 the estate was added to an existing conservation area, making them protected historic buildings by the City of Kensington & Chelsea.
+Clarion voiced their upset at what they described as refusal on the grounds of a "technicality."
+During 2019 they conducted consultations on the creation of an entirely new plan for the development of the estate.
+Residents' year-long campaign against Clarion’s scheme recruited celebrity supporters including Chelsea resident actress Felicity Kendal and comedian Eddie Izzard.
+The alternative plan showed that a different approach was possible which retained the existing buildings.
+In August 2019 the estate was added to an existing conservation area, making them protected historic buildings by the Royal Borough of Kensington & Chelsea.

 Finally in November 2019 Clarion Housing announced the four empty blocks would get a complete makeover, and at least 80 homes will be for social rent, with priority for existing Sutton estate residents.
 The remaining 303 flats will get new kitchens and bathrooms, and the grounds refurbished.